 Conflicting water needs

 Surely hydropower is a clean form of renewable energy that simply uses water, and then sends it on its way?
 According to IIASA research team leader Oliver Fricko, a rise in demand for hydropower, if not properly managed, can lead to what he calls "allocation conflict" - especially in developing countries.

 "In Africa, in Southeast Asia, the population is growing very rapidly," says Fricko.
 "The energy demand is expected to increase and this will lead to certain allocation conflicts," he adds.

 As sources of potential conflict, he identifies the water needs of individual consumers competing against the needs of agriculture, along with the demands of water for electricity production.

 'A system that requires more water'

 There's another cloud on the hydropower horizon.
-Even as streams are harnessed for low-emission power to mitigate climate change,climate change itself will be cutting water's ability
+Even as streams are harnessed for low-emission power to mitigate climate change, climate change itself will be cutting water's ability to deliver electricity.